S.Y. 2013-2014, BS Social Work

-Naomi’s family went through many difficulties.
-When she was only in kindergarten, her father suffered from stroke, and after a few years, he became bedridden.
-Because of financial lack, her infant sister had to be put up for adoption.
-Her mother was only a street food vendor.
-Naomi helped her out whenever she could.
+My family went through many difficulties.
+When I was in kindergarten, my father suffered from a stroke, and after a few years, he became bedridden.
+Because of financial lack, my baby sister had to be put up for adoption.
+My mother was a street food vendor, and I helped her out whenever I could.

-With no money or food, she would walk to and from school for about four kilometers.
-When it rained, she would come home soaking wet because she did not have an umbrella.
-At times, her classmates tried to pool their money together to help her.
+With no money or food, I would walk to and from school for about four kilometers.
+When it rained, I would come home soaking wet because I did not have an umbrella.
+At times, my classmates would pool their money together to help me.

-Throughout high school, she had to take summer jobs to earn money.
-In college, she had to write to her school’s accounting department, asking if she could pay her tuition in installments.
-She sold peanuts to her classmates to somehow earn for her basic needs; she was dubbed “peanut girl.”
-When she entered her fourth year in college, she became a Real LIFE scholar and received the support she needed to focus on her studies and worry less about her lack of finances.
+Throughout high school, I had to take summer jobs to earn money.
+In college, I had to write to the school’s accounting department so I could pay my tuition in installments.
+I was called “peanut girl” because I sold peanuts to my classmates to earn a little for my basic needs.
+When I entered my fourth year in college, that’s when I became a Real LIFE scholar and received the support I needed to focus on my studies and worry less about the lack of finances.